KenIjiwoye/vts_challenge/README.md

 -results
 -update profile

+Q: Should the results from the lookup screen stay within the same screen?
+Or be displayed on a separate screen?

 Number #3.
 The event to disable the first route...
 Should this be invoked by a user?
 Or should this be done programatically during navigating between screens?

 ## Available Scripts